velazquez-96/Citi-Bike-Analysis-Tableau/README.md

 ## Outcomes

-You can check the foundings from the Citi Bike sharing program [the analysis markdown](Analysis.md) Also, if you want to visualize the whole project in Tableau, you can click [here](https://public.tableau.com/profile/ivan.michel.velazquez#!/vizhome/CityNYCAnalysis/Historia1?publish=yes).
+You can read the foundings from the Citi Bike sharing program checking [the markdown file](Analysis.md).
+Also, if you want to visualize the whole project in Tableau, you can click [here](https://public.tableau.com/profile/ivan.michel.velazquez#!/vizhome/CityNYCAnalysis/Historia1?publish=yes).